-(a) The contracting officer may provide offerors a model subcontracting plan when determined appropriate, e.g., when it may facilitate evaluation or negotiation.
+(a) The contracting officer should provide offerors a model subcontracting plan when determined appropriate, e.g., when it may facilitate evaluation or negotiation.
 The contracting officer may use the model plan developed by the Office of Small Business Utilization (E) in Appendix 519A.
 Include the following notice on the transmittal, if providing a model in response to a single request, or in the solicitation, if including it as an attachment:

 Notice to Offerors: "GSA provides this model plan as a tool.
 The contracting officer must adapt this model plan to fit the subcontracting situation.
 The plan is NOT a fill-in-the-blank form and the contracting officer must remove instructional language.
 This model does not establish minimum requirements for an acceptable plan.
-The model reflects objectives GSA encourages contractors to adopt."
+The model reflects objectives GSA encourages contractors to adopt.
+GSA expects offerors to thoroughly review the requirements set forth in FAR 19.704, Subcontracting Plan Requirements and FAR Clause 52.219-9, Small Business Subcontracting Plan before submitting their subcontracting plans."